NikkiMittal/NikkiMittal/README.md

 - 👋 Hi, I’m @NikkiMittal.
-- 👀 I’m interested in data analysis, data visualization and deriving actionable insights from it.
+- 👀 I’m interested in data analysis, visualization and deriving actionable insights from it.